-- Overall, 45 Main Street and 29 Main Street have similar pros and cons, except that - 29 Main Street does not require demolition to build; 45 Main Street does. - Cost of acquiring 29 Main Street would likely be lower because it does not contain structures. - 45 Main Street has more area outside of the 500-year floodplain and the Committee understands that this area has not flooded in recent memory.
+- Overall, 45 Main Street and 29 Main Street have similar pros and cons, except that - 29 Main Street does not require demolition to build; 45 Main Street does. - Cost of acquiring 29 Main Street would likely be lower because it does not contain structures. - 45 Main Street has more area outside of the 500-year floodplain and has not flooded in recent memory (need to confirm this).
 Could more easily fit public safety with room to grow. - 45 Main Street could be expanded if 37 Main Street was also acquired.